ahough-godaddy/udacity-fullstackdev/linux-server-config/README.md

 Verify that the timezone is set to UTC with the command `timedatectl status | grep "Time zone"`

 ### Install and configure Apache
 1. `sudo apt-get install apache2`
 2. Verify Apache is running by browsing to http://35.165.237.97.xip.io/
 3. Check the version of Apache that's running `curl -sI localhost|grep Server`.
 We're running 2.4.18.

 ### Download the catalog project
 1. Install mod_wsgi and python `sudo apt-get install libapache2-mod-wsgi python-dev`
 2. Install Git `sudo apt-get install git`
-3. Clone the item-catalog project into the /var/www/item-catalog directory
+3. Clone the item-catalog project into the /var/www/item-catalog/ directory
 4. Edit the catalog.py file so that the run command doesn't specify host or port and to put in the absolute path to the client_secrets.json file
+5. Update the request origin associated with the Google oauth client ID
-5. I removed the .git folder on accident while cleaning us some directories so I'm not able to block it from being publicly accessible via the browser.
+<p>NOTE:  I removed the .git folder on accident while cleaning us some directories so I'm not able to block it from being publicly accessible via the browser.
 However, I do know that I could use the htaccess file to block acess to this directory, if needed.

 ### Set up a virtual environment and download project-specific dependencies
 1. Download pip utility for downloading python-specific dependencies `sudo apt-get install python-pip`